sir-dunxalot/ember-tooltips/CONTRIBUTING.md

 # Start with the branch for the relevant version of Ember Tooltips:

-git checkout master # For 3.x changes git checkout 2.x # For 2.x changes
+git checkout master # For 4.x changes

 # Create your feature branch from which you will issue a PR to sir-dunxalot/ember-tooltips#master: